ChaoxZ61/Word_Guessing_Game/README.md

 **Step 2:** Put them in the same folder.

-**Step 3:** Open the Jupyter Notebook file to start to enjoy the game!
+**Step 3:** Open the "WordGuessingGame.ipynb" to start to enjoy the game!